dmitriz/cpsfy/README.md

-2. **JavaScript functions are by design accepting arbitrary number of arguments.**
+#### JavaScript functions are by design accepting arbitrary number of arguments

 Again, one can always restrict to single argument, but that way considerable additional power provided by the language design is lost.
 For instance, object methods (that in JavaScript are treated as regular functions) are often defined with no parameters.
 As basic example consider adding results of two separate computations:
 ```js